Skip to content

 Flexible Term E-Bike and Equipment Loans, and Confidence Training to Facilitate Active Travel

-Through the ATSP pilot RideOn have 12 electric bikes.
-These are available to people on flexible loans (from 1 week up to 3 months) at a massively discounted rate of £1/day.
-They also provide confidence-building sessions to use the bikes.
-Each bike is fully equipped with bags, baskets, tools, safety equipment, tracking, and a lock.
+Through the ATSP pilot RideOn had 12 electric bikes available to people on flexible loans (from 1 week up to 3 months) at a massively discounted rate of £1/day.

 St Petrocs: